ramraj07/ramrajv.com/README.md

 Source code (with deploy logic) for [ramrajv.com](https://ramrajv.com), Personal site of Ramraj Velmurugan, powered by Gatsby.js.

+The site's master branch is deployed automatically to S3 using GitHub Actions.
+Posts are created by creating Issues, which then triggers a PR.
+CI done using Netlify.
+Thus, each post has its own Issue, and is used for comments anf discussion.

 Forked from the design and implementation by [Noah Yamamoto](https://github.com/Egrodo/noahyamamoto.com) for his personal website.
 Thankful for his permission to fork his design as well.

 To run locally on docker: